brehen/master-thesis/docs/thesis_essay/essay.md

-To test this, we will develop a prototype Pure Functions as a Service written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that is virtually always available, but also more energy efficient than contending alternatives.
+To test this, we will develop a prototype Pure Functions as a Service written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that remains consistent, is virtually always available, and suffers no issues from partition tolerance (Consistency, Availability, Partition Tolerance - CAP) while also being more energy efficient than predominant alternatives.

 ## Background